Qui Tam Whistleblower Litigation

 Turn to seasoned attorneys to protect you and your loved ones.
 Get the help you need now.

-Qui tam is a Latin phrase that means “who as well.”
-It is a reference to the person who is bringing the case, the whistleblower.
-Most commonly, a qui tam case is for Medicaid or Medicare fraud and defense contractor frauds.
+Most commonly, a qui tam case is for Medicaid or Medicare fraud and defense contractor fraud.
 Tax and securities violations are handled under a different category.
-Although the private citizen, the whistleblower, brings the lawsuit against the company that is defrauding the government, after investigation, the government may join the suit.
+Although the private citizen, the whistleblower, brings the lawsuit against the company that is defrauding the government, the government may join the suit after the investigation.
 The qui tam suit is kept secret while the case is being built.
-Qui tam attorneys protect the rights of the whistleblower and help the whistleblower provide the documentation to the government about the case.
+Qui tam attorneys protect the rights of the whistleblower and help the whistleblower provide case documentation to the government.

 Many times, once the government intervenes in the case, criminal charges will also be brought against the individual, because legitimate lawsuits of the FCA typically also violate criminal laws.
-However, once the case is brought to the Justice Department, it’s typically out of the whistleblower’s hands.
-You just have to wait for the investigation to continue.
-A whistleblower is not even supposed to complain about the time involved, because they are acting on behalf of the government.
+Once the case is brought to the Justice Department, it’s typically out of the whistleblower’s hands.

-Under the laws that provide for whistleblowing, the individuals that bring the suit are protected against retaliation or discrimination because they did bring a claim against their business.
-This extends in many different industries, and many states have full protection for both public and private employees.
-Work with your qui tam attorneys to understand your rights in case that your employer does retaliate.
+Under the laws that provide for whistleblowing, individuals that bring suit are protected against retaliation or discrimination due to bringing a claim against their employer.
+This protection extends to many different industries, and many states have full protection for both public and private employees.
+You should work with your qui tam attorneys to understand your rights in the event that your employer does retaliate against you.